• Skip to main content

 They’ll face tear gas to tear down neoliberal bullshit, and the inequity it breeds, and demand to be included in building a world where human dignity and human rights are the prime directive.

-photo of books, posters, and flyers from Archive of the Graphic Resistance, Santiago Chile
+Photo of books, posters, and flyers from the Archive of the Graphic Resistance in Santiago, Chile

-books and posters in the collection of the Archive of the Graphic Resistance, Santiago Chile
+from the collection of the Archive of the Graphic Resistance in Santiago, Chile — image credit: Mighty Casey Media LLC

 A Twitter thread as lagniappe …